ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Designer
 ********

-In PyGeometry, the :class:`primitives <ansys.geometry.core.designer>` subpackage is used to organize geometry assemblies and synchronize to a supporting Geometry service instance.
+The PyGeometry :class:`primitives <ansys.geometry.core.designer>` subpackage organizes geometry assemblies and synchronizes to a supporting Geometry service instance.

 Define the model
 ----------------
-Define the model by creating a sketch with a circle on the client.
+The following code define the model by creating a sketch with a circle on the client.
-Then, create your model on the server.
+It then creates the model on the server.

 .. code:: python